Singapore’s Grain, a profitable food delivery startup, pulls in $10M for expansion – TechCrunch

 Founded in 2014, Grain specializes in clean food while it takes a different approach to Kalanick’s CloudKitchens or food delivery services like Deliveroo, FoodPanda or GrabFood.

 It adopted a cloud kitchen model — utilizing unwanted real estate as kitchens, with delivery services for output — but used it for its own operations.
 So while CloudKitchens and others rent their space to F&B companies as a cheaper way to make food for their on-demand delivery customers, Grain works with its own chefs, menu and delivery team.
-A so-called ‘full stack’ model if you can stand the cliched tech phrase.
+A so-called “full stack” model, if you can stand the cliched tech phrase.

 Finally, Grain is also profitable.
 The new round has it shooting for growth — more on that below — but the startup was profitable last year, CEO and co-founder Yi Sung Yong told TechCrunch.